 Ron Hickman, the inventor of the Black & Decker Workmate, has died in Jersey, where he had a design factory.
 Hickman died after a long illness that followed a serious fall five months ago. blackanddeckerworkmate Hickman, who lived in Jersey, was 78.
-His design for the wood-and-steel foldable workbench and vice was rejected by …
+His design for the wood-and-steel foldable workbench and vice was rejected …

 Sorry to hear he had a bad fall, long illness etc.